4-Star Stocks Poised to Pop: Cato

 CFO John Howe (since 2008)

-On CAPS, 83% of the 95 members who have rated Cato believe the stock will outperform the S&P 500 going forward.
+On CAPS, 84% of the 91 members who have rated Cato believe the stock will outperform the S&P 500 going forward.
 These bulls include pbk100 and All-Star tenmiles, who is ranked in the top 0.05% of our community.

 What do you think about Cato, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
 CAPS is 100% free, so get started!

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 The Motley Fool owns shares of Guess? and Limited Brands, as well as writing covered calls in Guess?.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.